All Episodes

 North Carolina State, okay.

-And she discovered that there was this little organism that would live in the bottom of the tank, that would come up and release this powerful toxin that was killing fish, and then it would go back down.
+They would come up and release this powerful toxin that was killing fish, and then it would go back down.

-In the process of doing studies and experiments on it, she became ill, and her lab assistant began to sort of suffer from problems that were not immediately apparent.
+In the process of doing studies and experiments on it, she became ill and her lab assistant began to sort of suffer from problems that were not immediately apparent.

-They were insidious the way they developed, and he began to manifest symptoms that the doctors thought was either premature Alzheimer's, multiple sclerosis, or Parkinson's syndrome, and they didn't realize that what it was, this organism, the toxin that it releases to kill fish, It's a neurotoxin that gets airborne.
+They were insidious the way they developed and he began to manifest symptoms that the doctors thought was either premature Alzheimer's, multiple sclerosis, or Parkinson's syndrome.

 It aerosolizes.